fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 ![image alt text](image_11.png)

-When you log in to flux.io and inspect the value of "Slider Value" (double click on it), you’ll notice that the value updates as you change it in your app:
+When you log in to flux.io and inspect the value of "Slider Value" (double click on it), you'll notice that the value updates as you change it in your app:

 ![image alt text](image_12.png)

 ## <a id="creating-cells"></a>Creating Cells

-So far, the cells we’ve been working with in the "SDK Tutorial" project were all created automatically for you.
-Now we’re going to add the ability to create new cells from your app.
+So far, the cells we've been working with in the "SDK Tutorial" project were all created automatically for you.
+Now we're going to add the ability to create new cells from your app.
 Add a new div to index.html after the content in the right column:

 ```html
 <!-- right column -->